Medications with Ocular Risks

 Tamsulosin (Flomax)

-Most commonly used for treatment of an enlarged prostate or urinary retention; can be associated with intraoperative risks during cataract surgery such as Floppy Iris Syndrome.
-Fortunately, Dr. Manning has vast experience with performing cataract surgery on patients taking this medication and those who have Floppy Iris Syndrome.
+Most commonly used for the treatment of an enlarged prostate or urinary retention; can be associated with intraoperative risks during cataract surgery such as Floppy Iris Syndrome.
+Fortunately, our experienced ophthalmologist, Dr. Michael Manning, has vast experience with performing cataract surgery on patients taking this medication and those who have Floppy Iris Syndrome.

 Topiramate (Topamax)